 It’s their job to generate ideas, right?
 You may feel like you didn’t hear from them for a while, so just visit them and ask about the current direction.
 Perhaps you have some thoughts for them to play with or you have a direct problem and need something truly stunning to deal with it.
 Perhaps you just need a few improvements that will make your product a bestseller.

-If you don’t have a researcher on your team (or want them to try something new), try the idea generation methods described by Victor Papanek in his “Design for the real world” book.
-This industrial designer’s handbook offers several ways to make brand new ideas come into your head.
+If you don’t have a researcher on your team (or want them to try something new), try the methods described by Victor Papanek in his “Design for the real world” book.
+This industrial designer’s handbook offers several ways to make brand-new ideas come into your head.
 If you feel that you are stuck and just return to the same old set of thoughts, again and again, it may be your chance to break the vicious cycle.

 5. Your product development team/product team